red-ant/redant-home-staging/jobs/senior-ruby-developer.md

 You’re an experienced developer.
 You know your stuff.
 Making nice things is what you do.
 Pride in the craft of engineering awesome features.
 You give thoughtful, considered code reviews.

 Sure, you could probably do some Start Up thing.
-Or you could get a job with a fancy title at a Google/Salesforce/IBM etc. and do the [Shabooyah](https://www.reddit.com/r/videos/comments/k3efwo/workplace_from_your_nightmares/).
-But we think you’ll probably like it here.
+Or you could get a job with a fancy title at a Google/Salesforce/IBM etc. and find yourself [one night wearing your tie as a headband](https://www.youtube.com/watch?v=QzDHoKKdMkM).
+But we think you’ll probably like it more here.

 How about if I explain us a bit more: